Understanding Adult Attention-Deficit Disorder (ADHD)

 Is it possible to manage ADHD without medication?

 Yes, many individuals successfully manage their ADHD symptoms through therapy, lifestyle changes, and support systems without medication.
-However, medication can be an important component of treatment for some people, and it’s essential to discuss all options your therapist to determine the best approach for your specific needs.
+However, medication can be an important component of treatment for some people, and it’s essential to discuss all options with your therapist to determine the best approach for your specific needs.